Neil Harvey (squash player)

-Neil Harvey (born 16 April 1959 in London), is a former English professional squash player.
+Neil Harvey (born 16 April 1959), is a former English professional squash player.

+Biography

 He won the Essex championship in 1981 before representing the England Under-23 team.
 He made his debut for England in 1984 and was part of the 1987 Men's World Team Squash Championships English team.

+harvey won three gold medals for the England men's national squash team at the European Squash Team Championships in 1984, 1987 and 1989.

-Neil currently lives in Wolfville, Nova Scotia, and is one of the top squash coaches in the world.
+Harvey currently lives in Wolfville, Nova Scotia, and is one of the top squash coaches in the world.
 Neil plays at Saint Mary's University squash courts many days a week and coaches people from five years old to people in their 40s.